yenhuanli/yenhuanli.github.io/source/_posts/2017-03-02-aggregating-algorithm.markdown

 **Proof.** We prove by induction.
 Obviously, the inequality holds for $t = 0$ (for which we set $L_t = L_t (i) = 0$ for all $i$).
-Assume the inequality to be prove holds for $t = T$.
+Assume the inequality to be proved holds for $t = T$.
 First we write

 $$